tudddorrr/clay/docs/hooks.md

 // status returned is 204
 ```

-## Validating requests
+## @Validate
+@Validate runs before your function.
 You can validate keys in a request's `body` or `query`.
 If you return a string and the key doesn't exist, the string will be used as an error message for a 400 response.

 You can also provide a function.
 If the function returns a string, a 400 with that error message will be returned, otherwise the decorated function will be executed.